 Add your bird observations to the Little Big Econ WMA - Kilbee Tract eBird Hotspot.

 Paddling along the Econ, a state designated paddling trail, is a favorite pastime with many visitors.
 Primitive camping is available for paddlers and requires a permit from the Florida Forest Service.
 Call (407) 971-3500 for more information.

 There are three trailhead parking areas for hiking, horseback riding, and mountain bike riding.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.

 Other activities available on the area include hunting (Kilbee Unit only), fishing, wildlife viewing, and picnicking.

-View FWC's Regulations Summary for Little Big Econlockhatchee for an area map, hunting seasons, permits, fees, rules regarding dogs and area regulations.
+- View FWC's regulations summary brochure for Little Big Econlockhatchee WMA for an area map, hunting seasons, permits, fees and area regulations.